• Art Magazine

 Social status was not only worn; it was painted.

-Even in anonymous portraits, the same features recur repeatedly: round foreheads, downcast eyes, tightly laced bodices.
-These would not speak to individual identity, but rather to a visual language of expectation.
+Even in anonymous portraits, the same features repeatedly emerge: round foreheads, downcast eyes, tightly laced bodices.
+These didn't speak to individual identity, but rather to a visual language of expectation.
 These paintings were meant to assert lineage, wealth, and moral purity.
-To be a "young woman" in paint was both a symbol and a person.
-It defined your status, but was also used to define the abstract concept of the "ideal woman."
+To be a "young woman" in color was both a symbol and a person.
+It defined your status, but was also used to define the abstract concept of the "ideal woman.".

 Religious icons: Saint Catherine and the Virgin Mary